Wall Street protests go global

 Updated: 2011-10-16 07:37

-A demonstrator shouts slogan from a burnt Carabinieri police vehicle during a demonstration of the "Indignant" group against banking and finance in Rome October 15, 2011.
+A protester hit a Carabinieri police vehicle during a demonstration by the 'Indignant' group in Rome October 15, 2011.
 [Photo/Agencies]